gdhorne/data-scientists-toolbox/README.md

     $ git clone https://github.com/gdhorne/data-scientists-toolbox
     $ cd data-scientists-toolbox
-    $ docker build -t docker build -t data-scientists-toolbox:0.1 .
+    $ docker build -t data-scientists-toolbox:0.1 .
     $ docker run -d -p 80:8787 -v /home/me/data:/home/dst data-scientists-toolbox:0.1

-Type http://127.0.0.1:8787 in the address field of a web browser to display the RStudio Server login screen.
+Type http://127.0.0.1:80, or http://127.0.0.1 without a port number since port 80 is the default HTTP port, in the address field of a web browser to display the RStudio Server login screen.
 The userid is 'dst' and the default password is 'science'.
-Changing the password via the RStudio Toolls menu select Shell and type passwd at the prompt.
+Changing the password via the RStudio Tools menu select Shell and type passwd at the prompt.

 ## Starting and Stopping a Container